Professor of Political Science

 I co-authored two papers on labor relations in Mexico with Tomas Nonnenmacher (my husband, an economist at Allegheny) and Lee Alston, titled “Coercion, Culture, and Contracts: Labor and Debt on Henequen Haciendas in Yucatán, Mexico, 1870–1915” and “The Organization of Hacienda Labor during the Mexican Revolution: Evidence from Yucatán.”
 In these papers, we study labor relations on henequen haciendas in Yucatán, Mexico, specifically how employers used debt contracts to tie workers, both legally and culturally, to haciendas.
 I also became interested in looking at why Maya people in Yucatán were not organizing around ethnic identity, as they were in Chiapas.
 I published this work in the article, “Ethnic Mobilization among the Maya of Yucatán.”

 Yucatec anthropologist Patricia Fortuny and I wrote a research note on the collective organization of Yucatec migrants in San Francisco: “Yucatec Maya Organizations in San Francisco, California: Ethnic Identity Formation across Migrant Generations.”
 Rodrigo Llanes and I collaborated on an article about multicultural legislation in Yucatán entitled, “Reformas Multiculturales para los Mayas de Yucatán.”
 Tom Nonnenmacher and I are working on a project currently that examines migration to Mérida, Yucatán for safety and security.
-I am also working on an article with Sandra Ley (CIDE, Mexico City) that explains why Yucatán’s homicide rate is so low, compared to much of the rest of the country.

 From 2014-2018 I worked with a team of colleagues from colleges that form part of the Great Lakes Colleges Association (GLCA) on a multidisciplinary project focused on Mexico City.
 We approached the city from several disciplinary angles, while reading similar books and tying our individual projects to these common readings.
 I worked with Kenyon sociologist, Jennifer Johnson, to examine security in two marginal neighborhoods in Mexico City, Santa Fe and La Polvorilla.
 We published our joint effort in a book entitled, Mapping the Megalopolis: Order and Disorder in Mexico City.